lucascompython/elcord/README.md

 ![Preview image](https://cdn.discordapp.com/attachments/1079154290444210216/1086694510106521650/image.png)

-## Discord Rich Presence for Emacs
+## Discord Rich Presence for DOOM Emacs

 Show off your emacs-savy ways to all your Discord friends and strangers.